HathorNetwork/rfcs/projects/hathor-wallet-mobile/0002-nano-contract-integration.md

 This screen is dedicated to displaying a list of *Nano Contract Transaction* items associated with a selected *Nano Contract*.
 After a user selects a *Nano Contract* from the *Nano Contract List* component, they are directed to this screen, where all transactions involving the chosen contract are listed.

 The header section of this screen provides essential state information about the selected *Nano Contract*, including the full *Nano Contract ID*, *Blueprint Name*, and a breakdown of each *Token Balance*.
-This header is designed to be both expandable and collapsible: in its expanded form, it reveals all state details, while in its collapsed form, it displays only the *Nano Contract ID* for a more streamlined view.
+This header is designed to be both expandable and collapsible: in its expanded form, it reveals all state details, while in its collapsed form, it displays only the *Nano Contract ID* and an icon linking the Nano Contract to its explorer page for a more streamlined view.

 The list is encapsulated by the *Nano Contract Transaction List* component.

 ##### Design Bill
 - **Placement**:
 	- Position the header with state information at the top of the screen.
+    - Position the Nano Contract link to the explorer near the Nano Contract ID.
 	- Place the *Nano Contract Transaction List* component below the header.

 - **Functionality**: